 - Cost estimation provides clarity to each party involved in the project.

-- Cost estimation helps to breakdown the project into major steps and tasks.
+- Cost estimation techniques help to breakdown the project into major steps and tasks.
 You can assign a milestone for an important task and track the performance.

 - Cost estimation helps to create a resource and a funding plan.
 You can detect the bottlenecks of your project and determine when you run out of cash.

-- Since the estimates involve information regarding the task, allocated resources, rates, duration and mark up, it can be used for dispute resolution between the parties if any dispute occurs.
+- Since the estimates involve information regarding the task, allocated resources, rates, duration, and mark up, they can be used for dispute resolution between the parties if any dispute occurs.

-There are many tools and techniques used for cost estimation in project management.
-Now we will analyze five of them.
+There are many tools and techniques used in the cost estimation process in project management.
+Below are the common types of cost estimation methods.

 • Analogous Estimating